Our Story

 Cabernet Sauvignon & Merlot

 Theresa’s Vineyard contains 2 Bordeaux varietals, Cabernet Sauvignon and Merlot.
-The vineyard is a 16.75 acre site with six clones of 20,700 Cabernet Sauvignon vines planted in 2001, and one clone of 800 Merlot vines in 2011.
+The vineyard is a 17.85 acre site with 15.5 acres planted in six clones of 20,700 Cabernet Sauvignon vines planted in 2001, and one clone of 800 Merlot vines in 2011.
 This vineyard is one of the largest contiguous vineyards of Cabernet Sauvignon in the Grand Valley AVA and producer of our flagship Cabernet Sauvignon red wine.
 Our Coral White Cabernet Sauvignon has become a main stay of our portfolio and also comes from this vineyard.

 Cabernet Sauvignon